zbw/folio-delete-instances/README.md

 ```

 5. After the script ran successfully, it will move the file with the instance UUID's and the JSON file with the full instance records into a subdirectory ```data```.
 A file with the instance HRID's is stored in the subdirectory ```hrid```.

+## Delete instances, their holdings, items and relations

 6. Now we're ready to delete the instances by sending a DELETE with the HRID's to ```/inventory-upsert-hrid``` by calling

 ```